how to make a person

 5 return {}

-• I want the expected dictionary in the test to have a key named first_name with the same value as what is given when the factory function is called.
-I change it in test_person.py
+• I want the expected dictionary in the test to have a key called first_name with the same value as what is given when the factory function is called.
+I add the key in test_person.py

 12 self.assertEqual(